 Our goal at Georgetown McDonough is to craft a diverse class with people who have had varying personal and professional life experiences.
 As such, we want to give our applicants the opportunity to select one essay (from a list of three) that allows them the ability to best highlight their experiences, characteristics, and values that showcase the value proposition that they can bring to the McDonough community.
-Please select one of the following three essays to complete in 500 words or less and include the essay prompt and your first/last name at the top of your submission.
+Please select one of the following three essays to complete in 500 words (approximately two pages, double spaced) and include the essay prompt and your first/last name at the top of your submission.

 Essay Option One

 Georgetown Community: Our mission is rooted in Jesuit principles of equality and respect for everyone and an ethos of caring for the whole person.
 Inclusivity and diversity are core to supporting a community of people with an intersectional understanding of themselves and the world around them.
 Share how your educational, familial, cultural, economic, social, and/or other individual life experiences will contribute to the diversity of perspectives and ideas at Georgetown University.
 (500 words)

 This is a chance to tell the adcom who you are, where you come from, and what you care about.
 It is also a good place to highlight instances of resourcefulness and persistence, especially discussing how far you’ve come, if you were a boostrapper or first generation in your family to attend college.
 You can provide insight into your personal and professional maturity and collaborative nature over the course of a narrative.
 An effective approach might be to describe the initial experience and its broad implications in a few sentences, followed by a brief illustrative example before concluding with a reflection on how the experience has shaped who you are today.